• Australia

 Operations

-Stoke-on-Trent headquarters, biggest employer in the city
+Stoke-on-Trent headquarters, the biggest employer in the city

 Contribution